medic/cht-docs/content/en/core/guides/android/devel-setup.md

 If you also installed Android Studio you can use the [SDK Manager](https://developer.android.com/studio/intro/update#sdk-manager) instead.

 Finally edit again the `$PATH` environment variable to add the adb path: `$ANDROID_HOME/platform-tools`.

+### `apksigner`

+This tool is used automatically by the Android SDK for signing APKs, and to check the certificate of a given APK, so chances are that after installing the SDK following the steps above you already have it installed, but not configured in the `$PATH` that is needed to manually check APKs signature.

+The CLI is part of other CLI tolls under the `build-tools` package, and multiple build tools package can be installed, so check what versions you have under the `$ANDROID_HOME/build-tools` folder, and add the most up to date to the `$PATH` folder.
+E.g. if you have the version 30.0.3 installed in you computer, apksigner should be installed at `$ANDROID_HOME/build-tools/30.0.3/apksigner`, so add the `$ANDROID_HOME/build-tools/30.0.3` folder to the `$PATH` variable.

+In case you don't have it installed or want to install a newer version, checkout the versions available with `sdkmanager --list`.
+You will see a table with a list of installed and available packages, not just the build tools.

+To install the version 31.0.0: `sdkmanager --install 'build-tools;31.0.0'`.
+Then update or add it to the `$PATH` variable.

 ## Development